 * A minute’s worth of accelerated industrial logging on Van Isle (thanks for the share to Frank Mitchell via Sinclair Philip)

-Finally, we were sad indeed to learn of the recent passing of Kay Lovett, the sweet, funny and wonderfully gifted East Sooke artist who designed our hills-to-harbours logo.
+Finally, and far from leastly, we were sad indeed to learn of the recent passing of Kay Lovett, the sweet, funny and wonderfully gifted East Sooke artist who designed our hills-to-harbours logo.
 She was celebrated in style at the recent Sooke Fine Arts Show and we’d like to add our sincere condolences to her husband Glen, her family and many friends.